US Blood Sugar Unit Converter: Switch Between mg/dL and mmol/L

 Frequently Asked Questions

-What is the formula between mg/dL and mmol/L?
+What is the formula for converting mg/dL to mmol/L?

-Can I use this for CGM and fingerstick values?
+Can I use this for both CGM and fingerstick readings?

-How do mg/L and g/L relate to mg/dL?
+How do mg/L and g/L relate to the standard mg/dL?